 Skip to contents

 This function allows users to rescale and reorder variables.
-It is designed for variables of class "labelled" (used for survey datasets, like LAPOP's), but the rescaling will work for numeric and factor variables as well
+It is designed for variables of class "labelled" but the rescaling will work for numeric and factor variables too.

 Usage